High Holiday Appeal

 The Yom Kippur Yizkor Memorial Book is a tradition at Mishkan Torah.
 We pay tribute to our dear departed by recalling their names at this time.
 This service is only available to members of Mishkan Torah.
 We do not charge for this service, but it is a fitting tradition on this occasion to make a donation to the synagogue.

-We will not automatically include the names from last year's book unless members return the form that was sent to them or fill out this online form for the Yizkor Memorial Book.
+We will not automatically include the names from last year's book unless members return the form that was sent to them or fill out the online form for the Yizkor Memorial Book on this page.
 Names will not be read aloud unless you explicitly indicate this on the form.
 Those who have perpetuated the memory of their loved one by means of a memorial plaque do not need to submit a form.
 Anyone with questions should send an email to Yizkor@MishkanTorah.org .